Buyers GuideUpdated April 2026

 Why This Matters

-Llama 3 70B is a qualitatively different class of model than 8B/13B variants — it reasons across longer contexts, follows complex instructions more reliably, and produces more nuanced outputs.
-The hardware gap is real: machines that run 8B at 60+ tok/s may deliver 2–3 tok/s on 70B with offloading, which is unusable for interactive chat.
+Llama 3 70B is a qualitatively different class of model than 8B/13B — it reasons across longer contexts, follows complex instructions more reliably, and produces more nuanced outputs.
+The hardware gap is real: machines that run 8B at 60+ tok/s may deliver 2–3 tok/s on 70B with offloading, which is unusable for interactive sessions.

 Frequently Asked Questions